 Most people know all about cord blood banking.
 The placenta and umbilical cord contain blood that is rich with stem cells, which you can choose to save in a bank in hopes of using in the future at a costly price or you can donate it to those in need.
 Another preference I had briefly heard of but never looked into was delayed cord clamping.
 I stumbled upon an infographic and my mind was opened wide.

-After doing some research I found that pediatric guidelines state that ‘blood draws in infants and children should not exceed 5% of the total blood volume in any 24 hour period’.
-So this means that an 8lbs newborn has a blood volume of around 280mls – so the maximum blood draw would be 14mls.
-The collection bag for cord blood holds 215mls (35mls already taken up with anticoagulant fluid).
-The minimum amount of blood acceptable for collection is 45mls, and the maximum possible is 215mls.
+After doing some research I found that pediatric guidelines blood draws in infants should not exceed 5% of the total blood volume in a 24 hour period.
+So this means that an 8lbs newborn has a blood volume of roughly 275ml – so the maximum blood draw would be 15ml.
+The collection bag for cord blood holds 215ml.
+The minimum amount of blood acceptable for collection is 45mls, and the maximum is 215ml.
 A lot math I know but you can see the problem there.

 Usually clamping is done within seconds of the baby being born but waiting 1-3 minutes which isn’t that long honestly, gives your baby up to a third of their blood volume back instead of it being wasted.
 So for me, MIND BLOWN.
 To me it was no question what I wanted to do for Baby M but then I started thinking about the 50/50 chance that there was a good possibility I could have another c-section and I was disappointed thinking that delayed clamping couldn’t be an option for me.
 After I took the time to let my blonde moment pass I realized that the placenta is pulled out the same way the baby is so delayed clamping wouldn’t be a problem at all!
 Yes, the placenta and cord will need to be kept warm but you can always raise it to help the transfer move a little quicker as well.